 Which Map Should I Take?

 Not Rand McNally!
 As useful as that is for trips that involve a vehicle, it is next to useless for where you want to go unless your sole purpose for using it is to get to the trailhead.
-You will want to pick up a trail map that includes topographical features such as ridges, peaks, rivers and mileage markers.
+You will want to pick up a trail map that includes topographical features such as ridges, peaks, rivers, and mileage markers.

 I’m Running Late

 If you are running late, either alter your route and go on the hike another day.
-The last things you want to be doing is rushing through a hike or getting stuck somewhere in the wilderness as the sun sets.
+The last thing you want to be doing is rushing through a hike or getting stuck somewhere in the wilderness as the sun sets.

 Impromptu Hiking

 As excited as you are to get started, make sure to let at least one loved one know where you are going and when you are expected to return so that they know when to start being concerned if the unexpected happens and where to direct any rescue attempts.
-Of course, the odds of you being in that situation are low, especially if you’re careful, but you do want to prepared if the worst happens.
+Of course, the odds of you being in that situation are low, especially if you’re careful, but you do want to be prepared if the worst happens.